danja/manuel/README.md

 a domain-specific language for (Semantic) Web operations. a little language for connecting web components

-running in Javascript

-I'll probably rough something out with Jison

 use case driven dev - make it up as I need it

-use V8 Javascript, only node.js if it seems to simplify things

-check it works with Jython for integration into Scute
+initial implementation running in node.js, using Jison

+once reasonably defined, port to Java for use in Scute (via Rhino/JS? or from scratch?
+Scala?)